 The SGM must only deal with the business for which the SGM is requested.

-Not less than 30 days notice of the SGM together with a copy of the written request for the AGM is communicated to Members and the Board.
+Not less than 30 days’ notice of the SGM together with a copy of the written request for the AGM is communicated to Members and the Board.
 The Board can shorten the period of notice if the Board in its discretion determines that the SGM business is of such urgency that a shorter period of notice is to be given.

 Minutes: Minutes are kept of General Meetings and are available upon request by Members.